iShafayet/file-sentinel/docs/getting-started.md

 file-sentinel --help
 ```

+You should see the help text with available commands.

-#### Option 2: Local Installation
+#### Option 2: Install from Source

-Clone the repository and install locally:
+If you want to contribute or customize File Sentinel, you can install from source:

 ```bash
 git clone https://github.com/iShafayet/file-sentinel.git